The 7 Best Christmas Lights Detroit, Michigan

 Wayne County Lightfest

-Things to know before you go: Before you enter Lightfest, you will be in two lanes of traffic in which there are small light displays on both sides of the road.
+Things to know before you go: Before you enter Lightfest, you will be in two lanes of traffic, in which there are small light displays on both sides of the road.
 Once you go through the entrance, it will combine into one.
 You are not supposed to stop or pull over to take photos of the display.
 Make sure to keep your car moving.
 Don’t be the one who doesn’t follow the rules and gets out to take a selfie in front of the castle.

 Summary

-With all the hectic busyness of the holidays, taking the time to slow down and appreciate the simpler things by enjoying Christmas light displays is something you and your entire family can do.
+With the hectic busyness of the holidays, taking the time to slow down and appreciate the simpler things by enjoying Christmas light displays is something you and your entire family can do together.
 Some might like to drive around neighborhoods and admire the Clark Griswold creativity on display; however, I love seeing the larger Christmas light displays around Detroit.
 Have you been to any of these?
 Which ones are your favorite?

 If You Enjoyed This Christmas Lights Detroit Post, Sign Up To Receive Posts By Email or…